Protesters gather across Thai capital, demand PM resigns

 The rallies were expected to finish late on Sunday and protest leaders said the demonstrators would return to their base in the city's historic quarter.

-Suthep has asked for the heavily politicized military that overthrew Thaksin in a 2006 coup to intervene on their behalf, but the top brass has so far refused to step in.
+Suthep has asked for the heavily politicised military that overthrew Thaksin in a 2006 coup to intervene on their behalf, but the top brass has so far refused to step in.

 Thailand's Election Commission had suggested the poll could be delayed, fearing it could be marred by violence, but on Friday it ruled out a postponement.